UX the design addresses all features of how a product or service is perceived that

 The founders of those companies train their

-employees to follow a four-step approach - Set a business objective, Generate
+employees to follow a four-step approach - Set a business objective, and Generate

 solutions. discuss solutions, and conclude.